Updated January 7, 2019

 If you’re able to return to part-time or light-duty work while you’re recovering, but earn less than your normal wages, you may eligible for temporary partial disability benefits.
 Temporary partial disability benefits are two-thirds of the difference in your average weekly wages, plus $5 for each spouse and dependent minor child (up to four).
 The same weekly maximum mentioned above applies to temporary partial disability benefits.

 If you are found to be totally and permanent disabled, you will receive two-thirds of your average weekly wages.
-Weekly benefits are subject to a maximum of $727 per week (as of July 1, 2017).
-Permanent total disability benefits are available for as long as you are totally disabled.
+Weekly benefits are subject to a maximum of $747 per week (as of July 1, 2018).
+These permanent total disability benefits are available for as long as you are totally disabled.
 These benefits are available only to workers with severely debilitating injuries.
 Workers are considered totally disabled only if they cannot return to their jobs and other work is not reasonably available to them.